-- The instrument measures dissolved oxygen (mg/L) directly then calculates percent saturation (% Sat.). - The Dissolved Oxygen % Sat levels within this deployment period were within 86.2% Sat and 90.1% Sat.
-Dissolved Oxygen (mg/L) measured 11.41 mg/L to 11.94 mg/L. - The DO mg/L values are above the minimum DO CCME guideline for early life stages throughout this deployment period (Figure 5), as the colder water during winter months can hold more oxygen. - A drop in dissolved oxygen on February 14-16th corresponds with a sharp increase in conductivity at this time.
-The decrease is likely due to the large amount of salts present in the brook, this can lower the amount of oxygen the water can hold. - Dissolved Oxygen percent saturation remains relatively constant throughout the deployment period.
-Dissolved oxygen mg/L content fluctuates with the water temperature changes.
+The instrument measures dissolved oxygen (mg/L) directly then calculates percent saturation (% Sat.).

+The Dissolved Oxygen % Sat levels within this deployment period were within 59.7% Sat and 83.9% Sat.
+Dissolved Oxygen (mg/L) measured 8.71 mg/L to 11.93 mg/L.

+The DO mg/L values are above the minimum DO CCME guideline for early life stages for the majority of this deployment period (Figure 5).

+A drop in dissolved oxygen on March 24th corresponds with a sharp increase in conductivity, stage level and a drop in water temperature.
+The decrease is likely due to the large amount of salts present in the brook, this can lower the amount of oxygen the water can hold.

+The display of DO data from March 31st through to April 7th indicates fouling on the sensor (see Appendix B for pictures of the fouling).

+Dissolved Oxygen percent saturation remains relatively constant throughout the deployment period.
+Dissolved Oxygen mg/L content fluctuates with the water temperature changes.
 Small decreases in dissolved oxygen values are inversely related to increases in water temperature as warmer water can hold less oxygen.